 If a dwelling is exempt, there is no Council Tax to pay.

 Many exemptions apply to different types of empty property.

-There are exemptions for people, including students and people with a severe mental impairment.
+There are exemptions that apply for people with a severe mental impairment and students, for example.
 For more information, see DWP Guidance in section 12.